yashvs34/URL-Shortner/README.md

 ## 🔮 FUTURE SCOPES
 - Using Redis for caching for improving response time
 - Checking if the user is inputing random text or actual url
-- Making shortned url which is shown to user clickable
 - Return number of clicks to the shortned url
 - Implementing signin and signup feature for more security